aarnich/Property...Property/README.md

 ### Function Name: isPrime()
 #### Description: Returns true if given integer is prime, false otherwise.
-Integer is prime if and only if it is divided by exactly 2 integers with no remainders
+Integer is prime if and only if it is divided by exactly 2 integers with no remainders.
 | #   | Test Description                              | Sample Input/Arguments | Expected Output | Actual Output | P/F |
 | --- | --------------------------------------------- | ---------------------- | --------------- | ------------- | --- |
 | 1   | check if 1 is a prime according to definition | num = 1                | false           | false         | P   |